-- a) Strategic Plan: This aligns with the County's Long-Term Strategic Plan (2040 and Beyond) Complete Communities: - Guiding Principle 1.2 "We are a region of connected communities, through infrastructure, transit, recreation facilities, trails, and technology"; - Guiding Principle 2.3 "We effectively pursue and manage new opportunities to stimulate economic growth, increase investment, and diversify our long-term economic bases"; - Guiding Principle 4.1 "We are recognized leaders in municipal governance, managing our resources responsibly and sustainably, ensuring we leave a vibrant and resilient community legacy to those that follow us". - b) Economic: Off-Site levies aid in maintaining a fair and competitive tax structure, while continuing to invest in community infrastructure such as roads, utilities and facilities.
+- a) Strategic Plan: The Off-Site Levy Program aligns with the Parkland County Strategic Plan 2022-2025 and supports the pillars of Complete Communities, Strategic Economic Diversification and Responsible Leadership. - Goal A1: To ensure that County infrastructure meets the needs of residents, businesses, and industry. - b) Economic: Off-Site levies aid in maintaining a fair and competitive tax structure, while continuing to invest in community infrastructure such as roads, utilities and facilities.
 Off-Site levies are reviewed and calculated on an annual basis by the Off-Site Levy Review Committee.
-The off-site levy calculations have been coordinated and reconciled with the County's Capital Plan and financial ledgers.

-- c) Social: Properly funded infrastructure provides for the social well-being of all residents. - d) Environmental: Properly funded infrastructure provides for enhanced environmental sustainability. - e) Financial Impact: Parkland County will collect off-site levies from developers that subdivide or develop within the benefitting areas in order to ensure the collection of these funds are transferred to the front-end contributors that are constructing or upgrading off-site infrastructure.
+The off-site levy calculations have been coordinated and reconciled with the County's Capital Plan and financial ledgers. - c) Social: Properly funded infrastructure provides for the social well-being of all residents. - d) Environmental: Properly funded infrastructure provides for enhanced environmental sustainability. - Financial Impact: Parkland County will collect off-site levies from developers that subdivide or develop within the benefitting areas in order to ensure the collection of these funds are transferred to the front-end contributors that are constructing or upgrading off-site infrastructure.